-We estimate that our share of the total expenses of the offering, including those incurred by the selling stockholders but excluding underwriting discounts and commissions, will be approximately \$3.0 million.
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$ million.

-We and the selling stockholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.